BallMJ/JAVA-CGOL/README.md

-"# JAVA-Conways Game of Life"
+Conway's Game of Life developed in Java